yortus/pen-monorepo/doc/output-format.md

 // 2.
-Bind all names to their expressions. bind(
+Bind all names to their expressions. define(
     start,
-    expr // NB: this is still an empty object, but bind() checks for that and adds a temporary indirection that will be backpatched
+    expr // NB: this is still an empty object, but define() checks for that and adds a temporary indirection that will be backpatched
 );
-bind(
+define(
     expr,
     Memoize(
         Selection(